Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/p/PROJ/README.md

   * Needed to add an option to avoid generating errors on unused arguments as somehow some ROCm libraries get added that are not needed.

+  * Fro LUMI/23.12, license information was added to the installation.